 It sounds different and, since the company is well-known, people start joking about it and making memes.
 Making memes is not that bad but may influence the client’s authority.
 What is more, all the ad campaigns that will be launched everywhere will cost a lot – only imagine re-doing them…

 You may ask a logical question: “How is it even possible to make a mistake in the name of the company that is paying me?”.
-Well, it might a bit of an exaggeration, but we are making mistakes on a daily basis with everything, and why?
+Well, it might be a bit of an exaggeration, but we are making mistakes on a daily basis with everything, and why?
 The answer is – we are humans.
 We are not robots.
 The proofing tool will exclude the human factor in the review process.

 You go to the video review tool, point on the exact time frames where the name was mistyped, and assign the task to the video editor.
 This person changes the video, and you feel like the most intelligent human being in the world.
 I’m dead honest, trust me.
 Happens to me all the time.

 The video review tool solves all the communication problems.
-You may skip a necessary regular review meeting because people may review your content when it’s convenient for them.
+You may skip a necessary regular review meeting because people may review your content when convenient for them.
 Any team member has a personal schedule, so it would be better to let everyone on the team decide independently.
 Golden rule: it is faster to deal with the problem when everyone adjusts their part to personal schedule than gather the whole team at some a.m./p.m. on some exact day.

-Furthermore, proofing software allows to point on the exact area and add the annotations.
+Furthermore, proofing software allows you to point to the exact area and add the annotations.
 These comments will not be lost or lying somewhere in messenger or under endless piles of emails.
 Every annotation will stay in the exact area of the precise time frame needed.
 You do not need to make tons of screenshots.
 And God forbid you to put them in the wrong order.

 No lost money, reputation, or anything that will leave a trace on you or your client.
 Approval Studio proofing tool price starts at 40$ vs. icannotimaginehowmuchmoneyohmygod for redoing all the editing and advertising work.